Alfonso Rivas Preview, Player Props: Pirates vs. Twins

-Alfonso Rivas -- 0-for-3 in his most recent game -- will be in action for the Pittsburgh Pirates against the Minnesota Twins, with Pablo Lopez on the hill, on August 18 at 8:10 PM ET.
+The Pittsburgh Pirates, including Alfonso Rivas (hitting .143 in his past 10 games, with a double, a home run, two walks and two RBI), take on starter Sonny Gray and the Minnesota Twins at Target Field, Saturday at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Mets.
+He had a hitless performance in his last game (0-for-3) against the Twins.

 Alfonso Rivas Game Info & Props vs. the Twins